-405 Higher LLJ speeds in the surveyed region correspond to an atmosphere that is near-neutral and enhanced TKE (Aird et al., 2020).
-It is possible that a fixed criterion is more appropriate than a variable criterion to ensure that high speed LLJs are extracted reliably.
-Shorter duration, higher speed jets with enhanced TKE, such as those observed in higher frequency over complex terrain elevation, are less likely to be captured with the usage of a variable criterion (Figure 10).
-In contrast, the variable criterion extracts a higher number of LLJ with low-magnitude wind speed maxima and higher duration.
+frequency over complex terrain elevation, are less likely to be captured with the usage of a variable criterion (Fig. 10).
+In contrast, the variable criterion extracts a higher number of LLJs with low-magnitude wind speed maxima and higher duration.
 The decreased wind speeds of the LLJs captured under a variable criterion likely correspond to more stable conditions and decreased TKE.
-These characteristic differences further account for the higher frequency of LLJs extracted under a variable criterion in the region of the state with less complex and sloping terrain (Figure 10).
-The inference is that the two detection approaches, regardless of the precise thresholds applied, may exhibit differing ability to identify the presence of a LLJ depending on the causal mechanism, which has implications for regional LLJ studies in complex terrain.
+These characteristic differences further account for the higher frequency of LLJs extracted under a variable criterion in the region of the state with less complex and sloping terrain (Fig. 10).
+The inference is that the two detection approaches, regardless of the precise thresholds applied, may exhibit differing ability to identify the presence of an LLJ depending on the causal mechanism, which has implications for regional LLJ studies in complex terrain.